Sign up

 Configuring Google Analytics in Firebase

-The final step is to select a Google Analytics account to be linked with the project, select settings, and accept the terms.
-Then, click ‘create project.’
+The final step is to select a Google Analytics account, link it with the project, select your settings, and accept the terms.
+Then, click "Create project."

 Step 2: Create React Native App